 What to make with gluten free shortcrust pastry

-I wanted to make an easy gluten free short crust pastry recipe that can be sweet or savory and this recipe does just that.
-So what next once you have your GF pastry?
+So what next once you have your Gluten free pastry?
 Looking for a little inspiration I have put together a list of my most popular pie and tart recipes.

 - Gluten free cheese and onion quiche - Easy recipe is perfect for a summer lunch or dinner.